Will Lang Jr.: Post-war

 After the war, Lang continued his reporting in Europe and wrote reports on the rebuilding of Berlin and the fall of The Iron Curtain.
 During this time, in January 1948, his daughter Luisa was born.
 The Lang family's happiness was cut short in June when they heard of the Berlin Blockade.
 Lang was able to smuggle his family into France before the borders were closed.

 In March 1950, one of his stories reported on the discovery of the coffins of German President Paul von Hindenburg and his wife, alongside Frederick William I of Prussia and Frederick the Great, in a salt mine in Germany.

 When Lang returned to the United States in May 1950, he became Bureau Head in Boston, Massachusetts.
 In 1952, he wrote about John F. Kennedy becoming Senator of Massachusetts.
-From 1954-1960, he served as Bureau Head in Washington, D.C.
+From 1954 to 1960, he served as Bureau Head in Washington, D.C.
 After becoming Bureau Head in Paris in 1960, Lang traveled to Spain to help his old friend Ernest Hemingway publish The Dangerous Summer.
 Hemingway called it an addendum to Death in the Afternoon (1938).
 Hemingway persuaded Lang to let him print the manuscript, along with a picture layout, before it came out in hardcover.
 Although not a word of it was on paper, Hemingway agreed to the proposal.
-The first part of story appeared in Life on September 5, 1960 and was followed by two more installments.
+The first part of story appeared in Life on September 5, 1960, and was followed by two more installments.

 In 1961 while in Berlin, Lang witnessed the construction of the Berlin Wall.
 When he returned home in 1961, he was promoted to Deputy Regional Bureau Director of Life.
 In February 1963, he was promoted to Chief Bureau Head of Domestic and Foreign Departments for Washington, D.C.'s Life branch.
 On June 26, 1963, Lang returned to Berlin for a few days and witnessed John F. Kennedy's "Ich bin ein Berliner" speech.

 In January 1965, he was promoted to Chief Regional Bureau Director for Life in Manhattan.